Durendal/bleuBot/README.md

-	_params - a dictionary of parameters for each request _apiKey - the API Key for your bleutrade user account _apiSecret - the API Secret for your bleutrade user account
+	_params - a dictionary of parameters for each request _apiKey - the API Key for your bleutrade user account _apiSecret - the API Secret for your bleutrade user account _nonce - Values: True or False, indicates whether or not to use a nonce on private API calls